Austria aims to open up on bank secrecy within weeks

 Austria now has banks withhold tax on EU citizens’ interest income and returns the money anonymously to home countries.

-After weeks of wrangling, Faymann’s center-left Social Democrats and their center-right People’s Party coalition partners have laid out priorities for EU talks on an accord starting next week.
+After weeks of wrangling, Faymann’s centre-left Social Democrats and their centre-right People’s Party coalition partners have laid out priorities for EU talks on an accord starting next week.

-Finance Minister Maria Fekter, who had taken the hardest line in defense of Austrian banking secrecy, said she supported the joint position, which cites three points of “decisive relevance” for Austria.
+Finance Minister Maria Fekter, who had taken the hardest line in defence of Austrian banking secrecy, said she supported the joint position, which cites three points of “decisive relevance” for Austria.

 Vienna wants negotiations to require an exchange of bank account data at least in line with Organisation for Economic Cooperation and Development (OECD) standards, reveal owners of trusts and mailbox companies, and take into account bilateral tax deals it already struck with Switzerland and Liechtenstein.